ellenpham/RosterBoard-TerminalApp/README.md

         </tr>
         <tr>
             <td>2</th>
-            <td>User have three options on how they can manipulate their current roster: 1/to modify or change current shift, 2/to remove and 3/to add</th>
+            <td>User have three options to modify roster: 1/to change current shift, 2/to remove a current day and 3/to add a new day</th>
             <td>30 Apr - 02 May</th>
         </tr>
         <tr>